 “From now on, whatever you request along the lines of who I am and what I am doing, I’ll do it.” ~ John 14:14 (The Message)

-If our prayer hasn’t been answered; we need to seek God.
-And ask the Holy Spirit to show us what we can learn from the situation.
+When our prayers go unanswered, we must seek God.
+Ask the Holy Spirit to show us what we can learn from the situation.
 What is God trying to grow me in?

 However, when we spend time with God and ask the Holy Spirit to show us; we begin to see with our spiritual eyes.

 There is value in keeping track of these spiritual lessons when we take the time to see what God was doing and write them down.
 And these lessons can help us grow in our walk with God.